Healthy Outcomes Integration Team

 - Need: To provide integrated treatment planning and coordinated healthcare services to rural residents.

-This program originally received support from a 2012-2015 Federal Office of Rural Health Policy Rural Health Care Services Outreach grant and continues today through Medicaid funding.
+This program originally received support from a 2012-2015 Federal Office of Rural Health Policy Rural Health Care Services Outreach grant and is no longer active due to funding.

 The HOIT team assisted patients in the following ways:

-- Coordinated care services between the FQHC primary care providers, mental health psychiatric services, as well as specialty outpatient mental health and substance use treatment services to support clients in achieving their goals.
+- Coordinated care and case management services between the FQHC primary care providers, mental health psychiatric services, as well as specialty outpatient mental health and substance use treatment services to support clients in achieving their goals.